zengxu-yang/linux-on-winbook-tw102/README.md

 `GRUB_TERMINAL=console`

 then run `sudo update-grub` and reboot.
 * Framebuffer drive has some issues.
 Winbook automatically suspends in framebuffer mode if there is just a few seconds of inactivity.
+This is determined to be s2idle state support issues.
+Update kernel to 5.2.6 to solve it.
 * Battery cannot be detected with the official Debian 10 kernel.
-[Rebuilding kernel](https://kernel-team.pages.debian.net/kernel-handbook/ch-common-tasks.html#s-common-official) is needed.
-You need to change the kernel configuration to make it work.
-Steps:
+[Rebuilding and updating kernel](https://kernel-team.pages.debian.net/kernel-handbook/ch-common-tasks.html#s-common-official) is needed.
-1. `sudo apt-get install linux-source-4.19`
-2. `tar xaf /usr/src/linux-source-4.19`
-3. `cd linux-source-4.19`
-4. Copy the provided `.config` file to the current directory
-5. `make deb-pkg`
-6. Use dpkg to install the generated 3 kernel deb files.
 * Screen backlight brightness adjustment.
 There are brightness settings but they have no effect. `dmesg` shows the following error messages:
 ```
 [drm:pwm_setup_backlight [i915]] *ERROR* Failed to own the pwm chip
 ```
 According to online discussions, it is because i915 tends to start before pwm_crc, which causes the issue.
-* When both WiFi and Bluetooth are used ( e.g. with Bluetooth headsets), WiFi speed reduces to unbearably slow (< 1Mbps).
-Possible [analysis](https://h30434.www3.hp.com/t5/Tablets-and-Mobile-Devices-Archive-Read-Only/HP-Stream-7-WiFi-slowdown-when-using-bluetooth/td-p/4859579).

 It works after:
 1. recompile and upgrade the kernel.
 2. Add both pwm-lpss and pwm-lpss0-platform to /etc/initramfs-tools/modules
 3. sudo update-initramfs -u
+* When both WiFi and Bluetooth are used ( e.g. with Bluetooth headsets), WiFi speed reduces.
+Possible [analysis](https://h30434.www3.hp.com/t5/Tablets-and-Mobile-Devices-Archive-Read-Only/HP-Stream-7-WiFi-slowdown-when-using-bluetooth/td-p/4859579).
 # References and Acknowlegements
 * Thank [divVerent](https://github.com/divVerent/linux-on-winbook-tw102) for the original post of installing Linux on Winbook TW102.
 * Bluetooth [firmware](https://www.reddit.com/r/linuxmint/comments/aothqi/bluetooth_not_working/) for Winbook TW102.